 Tehran University Invite Lands Iranian-Swedish Disaster Medicine Expert in Jail

-Ahmadreza Jalali, an Iranian-born Swedish resident and expert in emergency disaster medicine who has been detained in Evin Prison without trial since April 24, 2016, is prepared to “die” on hunger strike rather than be executed, his wife told the Campaign for Human Rights in Iran.
-Jalali was arrested by the Intelligence Ministry while visiting the Iranian capital after being officially invited by Tehran University.
+Ahmadreza Djalali, an Iranian-born Swedish resident and expert in emergency disaster medicine who has been detained in Evin Prison without trial since April 24, 2016, is prepared to “die” on hunger strike rather than be executed, his wife told the Campaign for Human Rights in Iran.
+Djalali was arrested by the Intelligence Ministry while visiting the Iranian capital after being officially invited by Tehran University.

 “Ahmadreza had always traveled to Iran by invitation of state organizations, including the Red Crescent, and never experienced any problems before,” said Vida Mehran-nia, adding that her husband has been charged with “collaborating with enemy states.”